How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]

 8. Plan for recovery

 An evacuation might end once everyone is out of the building and safe, but your business still needs a plan for where to go from there.
 You can add recovery planning to your evacuation preparedness.
-Documenting your recovery steps in advance will give you a place to start in getting your business back on its feet once the dust settles.
+Documenting your recovery steps in advance will give you a place to start getting your business back on its feet.
 In some cases, recovery may be as simple as sending everyone back to their desks to start working again.
-But in other cases, there may be facilities work that needs to be done, and there will likely be some crisis communication PR work if there was significant public safety at risk from the emergency at your business.
+But in other cases, there may be necessary facilities work, and there will likely be some crisis communication/PR work if there were public safety risks related to the emergency at your business.

-One way to smooth out your emergency recovery is to integrate business resilience into your everyday operations.
+Integrating business resilience into your everyday operations is one way to smooth out your emergency recovery.
 Business resilience is your organization’s ability to absorb and adapt to changes and work through and around emergencies or interruptions, all while maintaining business operations.
 It’s not about avoiding all risk; it’s a framework that enables your business to recover quickly and even move forward after a critical event.

 “Resiliency is about making sure that we’re able to go forward.
 Some people talk about resiliency as bouncing back.
 I don’t want to bounce back.
 I don’t want to bounce back to where we were before.
 I want to bounce forward.
 I want to make sure I have stepping stones in place that I can use to propel over the next situation if I can.”

-—Michele L. Turner, Author and Senior Director of Continuity and Resilience at Expedia Group
+—Michele L. Turner, Author and Senior Director of Continuity and Resilience, Expedia Group

 9. Train your team

-In addition to the routes and procedures, you want to train anyone who might be sending out evacuation notices to use your emergency notification system.
-Practice drafting messages and using the system to select which notification channels to send to.
-This can be done during your evacuation drill to get the full picture of how your entire evacuation response works together.
+In addition to reviewing the routes and procedures, train anyone who might be sending out evacuation notices to use your emergency notification system.
+Practice drafting messages and using the system to select which notification channels to use.
+Practice emergency notifications during your evacuation drill to get a clear picture of how your entire evacuation response works together.

-Sending out test messages also gets your employees used to seeing emergency alerts, so there will be no mistaking it for a false alarm or spam message when it really counts.
-You want everyone to be comfortable with the process from start to finish so there is no confusion when it’s not a drill.
+When you send out test messages, your employees get used to seeing emergency messages, so there will be no mistaking a notification for a false alarm or spam message when it really counts.
+You need everyone to be comfortable with the process from start to finish, so there is no confusion when the scenario becomes real.

 Practice Makes Prepared

-Being able to act quickly and confidently comes down to knowing what the right steps are and practicing before you ever need to perform them.
-With an emergency evacuation plan, you’ll have one critical element of emergency preparedness accounted for, so you can be confident that your employees are as safe as possible while at work.
-If you want to level up your evacuation plan, and your emergency preparedness as a whole, consider investing in an alert notification system.
+Quick and confident action comes down to knowing the right steps and practicing before you ever need to perform them in a crisis.
+With an emergency evacuation plan template, you’ll have one critical element of emergency preparedness accounted for, so you can be confident that your employees are as safe as possible while at work.
+If you want to level up your evacuation plan and your emergency preparedness as a whole, consider investing in an alert notification system.
 AlertMedia’s intuitive interface and reliable mass notifications are the best way to keep your employees safe and informed in the event of an emergency.